MBA in Banking and Finance: Career Path

 Eligibilities

-To be eligible for an MBA in Banking and Finance program, you typically need to have a bachelor's degree from an accredited institution.
+To be eligible for an MBA in Banking and Finance program, you typically need a bachelor's degree from an accredited institution.
 Some programs may have specific undergraduate majors or coursework requirements, such as a background in business or economics.

 Knowledge and Skills

-• Financial analysis: Students will learn how to analyze financial statements, perform ratio analysis, and forecast financial performance.
+• Financial analysis: Students will learn to analyze financial statements, perform ratio analysis, and forecast financial performance.

 • Financial modeling: Students will learn how to build financial models using tools such as Excel, which can be used to evaluate investment opportunities, assess risk, and make financial decisions.